grantathon/computational_fluid_dynamics/README.md

 Project
 ============================

-The goal of this project is to use a Monte Carlo method and the Navier-Stokes equations to quantify the uncertainty of the effect of the Reynolds number on the separation point following a step within a 2D grid.
+The goal of this project is to use a Monte Carlo method and the Navier-Stokes equations to quantify the uncertainty of the effect of the Reynolds number or viscosity on the separation point following a step within a 2D grid.
 To approach maximum parallelization, the Monte Carlo method will launch multiple programs over multiple nodes using MPI while the individual programs being launched will decompose the grid space using MPI.